Jumperkables/cuda-benchmarking/cheatsheet.md

     - The `block` boat size is too small, this is VERY easy to do:
       - `1536 max threads per SM / 16 max blocks per SM = 96 threads per block`
       - If i pick anything under `96 threads per block`, I'm leaving threads on the table

-## Previous [2025-12-09] Mental Model - Kitchen Analogy - FLAWED
-- A GPU is a collection of kitchens making food
-- I can already see this analogy won't be perfect, but it will be a good test of my knowledge and understanding to articulate where the analogy falls down, and what would be a more apt variant

-**Hardware:**
-- Each `SM` is a kitchen
-- The 3090 food inc factory has `82` kitchens making food
-  - The more kitchens, the more food you can make on average
-- 4 `warp schedulers` in a kitchen.
-These are the head chefs.
-- `Registers` are like tool slots near a table
-  - Theres enough for `32` tool slots per WORKER.
-NOT per TABLE
-    - Remember there are `32`

-**Software:**
-- The `kernel` i write is the type of food
-  - `Simpler kernels` is like easy cook food - pasta
-  - `Complex kernels` is like complicated food - burgers
-- When i write a `kernel`, what I'm doing is writing instructions for food I want cooked thats going to be executed millions of times across all the kitchens
-- `Blocks` are trucks of food that come in
-- `Warps` are the boxes in the truck.
-- `Threads` are the individual workers.

-**Constraints:**
-- `Always 32 threads in a warp`
-  - Doesn't matter what the foodstuff, or how loaded the truck is.
-There are always 32 workers worth of food to prepare in each box.
-We underfill boxes if there aren't enough for a final box at the end.
-- `Max threads / block = 2048`
-  - `Blocks` only get so big because its impractical to make them bigger.
-The amount of work they would hold would become cumbersome
-  - Trucks could be made huge. but realistically, we have a limited amount of space for parking.
-I don't know how to adapt this analogy further for why blocks aren't bigger
-  - Each `block` can hold up to 2048 `threads` or `2048/32 = 64 warps`.
-  - Each truck can hold up to 2048 foodstuffs, or at absolute most 64 boxes of food.
-- `Max blocks / SM = 16`
-  - Hard architectural limit
-  - There are 16 parking spots outside each kitchen.
-Never more.
-Doesn't matter how lightly you load the trucks.
-- `Max hardware allowed warps active = 64`
-  - There are 64 tables inside each kitchen
-  - The maximum amount you can use at any one time depends on a few things

-### Where the Kitchen analogy fails
-- Actually, the threads are the workers, not the individual foodstuffs.
-I would repeat this analogy tomorrow to fix it.